the-lstv/Akeno/README.md

 ![🚀 Fast](https://github.com/the-lstv/Akeno/assets/62482747/d7f3466c-c833-4fca-a57b-e93f7aca0882)
 ---

-Akeno is performance, scalability and efficiency focused.
+Akeno is focused on speed and efficiency.

-By default, Akeno operates in speed-first mode, where it prioritizes quick operations over memory consumption.
-You can also enable an efficiency mode where memory consumption will be lower at the cost of speed.
-Either way, Akeno is built to consume the least amount of memory possible.

-Akeno is also built to scale.
-It minimizes bandwidth consumption to the minimum and has a smart caching system.

 The entire server is started and ready in **10ms** on average, depending on added modules (making it faster than most modern large servers), and uses uWebSockets (a low-level, incredibly optimized C++ web server) for its HTTP and WebSocket traffic - making it **8.5x** faster than the already fast framework Fastify (according to [uWS](https://github.com/uNetworking/uWebSockets.js)).

+Even with a full setup with routing and caching, it is still multiple times faster than even the most minimal express server, out of the box.

-On top of that, Akeno has an automatic cache header, automatic ?mtime query parametter for file changes, and much more.
+On top of that, Akeno automatically handles cache, and adds an ?mtime query parametter for file changes for your static JS/CSS resources with no code changes required, so you dont have to worry about your clients getting outdated content, while still utilizing caching to the fullest.

 Akeno can also automatically compresses all of your HTML, CSS and JS code on the fly - saving you the hassle of having to make copies or compress yourself.<br>
 Just write the code and watch the magic happen in real time.<br><br>

 Akeno is also faster than popular servers like Nginx for both static and dynamic content.<br>
-(It may possibly also be faster than LiteSpeed, but testing needs to be done in order to confirm that claim).

 <br><br>